LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/current_logtalk_flag_2.rst.txt

    current_logtalk_flag(Flag, Value)

 Enumerates, by backtracking, the current Logtalk flag values.
+For a description of the predefined compiler flags, please see the :ref:`programming_flags` section in the User Manual.

 Modes and number of proofs
 --------------------------